By Eric | Updated May 26, 2024

 We didn’t see any whales while we there but it would really be amazing to be present during whale watching season and get the chance to see pod of whales.
 Swimming, fishing and whale watching are all popular sports in Boat Harbour, due to their shallow, protected waters.

-Use our directional map above to help you get to the Champagne Spa.
+Use our directional map below to help you get to the Champagne Spa.
 The blue arrow points to the rock pool.
 Use these directions and swim at your own risk.

 You’ll have to follow the well worn trail to the rocks at which point the trail disappears.
 If you aren’t comfortable hiking on rocks or being around water do not proceed.
 Always take a professional with you if you don’t feel comfortable exploring.

-As you proceed walking forward you’ll come to a rock face that tiers down pretty gradually.
+As you proceed walking forward you’ll come to a rock face that steps down pretty gradually as you get closer to the ocean.
 You’ll want to bear to the left (see the image above with the blue arrow which points to the Champagne Spa).
+As long as you bear to the left you shouldn’t have trouble finding the rock pool.

 If you go to the right, you’ll find a couple of other rock pools, but not the largest rock pool known as the Champagne Spa.
 As you hang a left, you’ll notice the giant rock pool in all it’s glory.

 Its crystal clear, turquoise waters are quite impressive.
-If you enjoy swimming, it will be difficult for you to resist jumping in this rock pool.
+If you enjoy swimming, it might be difficult for you to resist jumping in this rock pool as it was for me.

 Related post: If you’re a swimmer, don’t miss a swim at Bondi Icebergs near Bondi Beach